Lectionary Notes: Mar 22, 2026

 I learned about this through Diana Butler Bass talking to Elizabeth Schrader who has been leading the scholarly charge on this.
 Here's a long video of Diana and Elizabeth breaking it all down:

-If you have the time to watch that, do it, as I'm sure the conversation there is going to be better than I summarize.
+If you have the time to watch that, do it, as I'm sure the conversation there is going to be more valuable than my summary.
 Otherwise, I will do my best.

 Mary and Martha and Lazarus

 In the version we typically see in Bibles today, the family of John 11 consists of Mary, Martha, and Lazarus.
 The presence of Martha makes you think that these are the same two sisters as in Luke 10, with Mary and Martha.
 There's no question they are both there in that Luke story.
-There are a lot of Mary's, but there aren't going to be that many Mary and Martha sister combinations.
+There's nothing about this scholarship impacting that story in Luke, just whether this is the same Mary and Martha in John.
+There are a lot of Mary's, but there aren't going to be that many Mary and Martha sister combinations, so if John 11 really does have a Mary and a Martha, odds are that they were meant to be seen as the same people.

-There is no hint in that story, though, that they have a brother, and they seem to be in Galilee or Samaria, which is far from Bethany where John 11 takes place.
+There is no hint in that other story, though, that Mary and Martha have a brother, and they seem to be in Galilee or Samaria, which is far from Bethany where John 11 takes place.
 Maybe Lazarus was out of town that day.
 Maybe Mary and Martha had some reason they needed to travel.
 It absolutely could be the same sisters.
+But it also might not be.

 Or No Martha At All

-Also, there is another early source Tertullian who says that "Mary" (doesn't specify which one) gives the Christological confession.
+Also, there is another early source Tertullian who says that "Mary" (doesn't specify which one) gives a Christological confession.
 But in the John 11 text as we normally see it today, it is Martha who gives that confession.
+What do we do with that?

 Elizabeth's theory is that there were originally two versions of this text.
 One contained Martha and seems to tie this family to the same one from Luke 10.
-One only contained a Mary.
-The version with Martha won out.
+One only contained a Mary, and Tertullian had this version.
+The version with Martha won out instead.

 Mary Magdalene